hashicorp/terraform-provider-google/website/docs/r/securityposture_posture.html.markdown

 * `constraint` -
   (Required)
-  Policy constraint definition.It can have the definition of one of following constraints: orgPolicyConstraint OrgPolicyConstraintCustom securityHealthAnalyticsModule securityHealthAnalyticsCustomModule
+  Policy constraint definition.It can have the definition of one of following constraints: orgPolicyConstraint orgPolicyConstraintCustom securityHealthAnalyticsModule securityHealthAnalyticsCustomModule
   Structure is [documented below](#nested_constraint).